Electricity, Telephone, Computer, Internet, VoIP phone (Voice over Internet Protocol), Artificial intelligence…..

-Each of them was a key innovation in their own times and laid the foundation of many other innovations in the subsequent years.
+Each of them was a key innovation in their own times and laid the foundation for many other innovations in the subsequent years.

 As Tom Freston rightly says - "Innovation is taking two things that exist and putting them together in a new way"